 The Gastrointestinal System begins with a review of the basic structure and function of human alimentary canal and accessory organs of digestion.
 This provides a basis for a discussion of the pathological, pathophysiological and clinical consequences of various gastrointestinal disorders including: disorders of motility, peptic ulcers, gastrointestinal bleeding, malabsorption, diseases of the pancreas, gallbladder, and liver, inflammatory diseases of the bowel, neoplastic disease and infectious diseases of the gastrointestinal tract.
-In addition, methods for assessing the nutritional status of a patient and methods of nutritional support will be discussed.
+In addition, methods of nutritional support and gastrointestinal diseases encountered in pediatrics will be discussed.

-#664 Reproductive System
+#664 Reproductive System 5 Hrs.